Ethiopic Alexander Romance: Religious influences

 The text begins with a typical Arabic prayer to God asking for mercy and help in telling the story.
 Following the designation originating from the Quran, Alexander is often referred to by the title Dhu al-Qarnayn ('The Two-Horned One').
 Likewise, from Muslim tradition Alexander's association with Khidr is retained.
 The text also contains many Christianizing elements however (as opposed to a bare translation of the Arabic text), pointing to a Christian authorship of the text.
 For example, a Christianized Aristotle serves as his counsellor and he eventually converts to Christianity and proclaims the Trinity: "His Persons being three, and His Godhead one."
 He later inscribes Christian prophecies onto pillars in the city of Alexandria (who he captures in this text as opposed to founds in earlier versions of the romance).

 Manuscripts

-The text is known from one nineteenth-century manuscript discovered from the treasury of Tewodros II.
-After the military defeat of Tewodros II to the British Empire, the British came to possess his manuscripts in which they (re)discovered the Ethiopic Alexander Romance.
+The text, along with other significant works of Ethiopian literature, is thought to date to the time of the warrior king Amda Seyon I but is known from one nineteenth-century manuscript discovered from the treasury of Tewodros II.
+The British came to possess his manuscripts in which they discovered the Ethiopic Alexander Romance.
 The manuscript has been itemized as British Museum Oriental 826ff.
 2a–147a.
 No variant readings are known.